Chapter 3 – Relationship to Clients – annotated

 (d) the circumstances under which the lawyer acquired the information of the client’s intent or prospective course of action.

-[5] If confidential information is disclosed under rule 3.3-3, the lawyer should prepare a written note as soon as possible, which should include:
+[5] If confidential information is disclosed under this Code rule, the lawyer should prepare a written note as soon as possible, which should include:

 (a) the date and time of the communication in which the disclosure is made;